dumpmemory/Lightning/README.md

 All of the locks provided by lightning are spin-locks.
 They are designed for low key contentions scenarios.
 If the use case expects high contentions on specific keys, consider using more complex locks wrapped by `Arc` instead for thread reschduling.

 ### Easy of Use and Simplified Memory Management
 The memory management approach on lightning hash map is simple, yet efficient.
 Epoch-based memory reclamation are performed on buffer basics upon resizing.
 For the key-value pair, because they implement `Clone`, it is up for the pair types itself to ensure no memory leaks.
 A typical use case for `HashMap` type is to use a key with low clone cost and wrap value inside atomic reference counting container `Arc` for safety.
+There is no need to `pin` for guards before accessing the hash map.

 ### Performance
 Benchmarks are besed on the throughput in terms of thread count.
 The test platform has following hardware